devtron-labs/devtron/docs/user-guide/bulk-update.md

 ![](../.gitbook/assets/bulk-update-editor.png)

+### Example
+Example below will select all applications having `abc and xyz` present in their name and out of those will exclude applications having `abcd and xyza` in their name.
+Since global flag is false and envId 23 is provided, it will make changes in envId 23 and not in global deployment template for this application.
+If you want to update global deployment template then please set `global: true`.
+If you have provided envId by deployment template is not overridden for that particular environment then it will not apply the changes.

 ### Sample Script

 This is the piece of code which works as the input and has to be pasted in the code editor for achieving bulk updation